-Midsummer is good time to check your lawn for thatch, a brown layer of mainly dead grass that collects in some lawns between the green grass blades and the soil surface.
-Thatch can easily go unnoticed, causing serious damage to a lawn before anunsuspecting homeowner even realizes a problem exists.
+It’s important to periodically check your lawn for thatch, a brown layer of mainly dead grass that accumulates in some lawns between the green grass blades and the soil surface.
+Thatch can easily go unnoticed, causing serious damage to a lawn before an unsuspecting homeowner even realizes a problem exists.

 A dense thatch layer essentially chokes your lawn by preventing life-sustaining air, water and nutrients from circulating properly.
-Thatch holds onto moisture at the soil surface, causing grass to develop shallow roots, which in turn makes your lawn less hearty and less drought tolerant.
+Lawn thatch holds onto moisture at the soil surface, causing grass to develop shallow roots, which in turn makes your lawn less hardy and less drought tolerant.

 The moist thatch environment also creates favorable conditions for infiltrating fungus, insects and disease.
 Bottom line—if left unchecked, thatch can weaken and eventually kill your grass.

-It’s a common misconception that thatch develops from grass clippings.
+It’s a common myth that thatch develops from grass clippings.
 Once thatch has become a problem, excessive grass clippings can contribute to thatch, but clippings do not cause thatch.

 Some lawns are more likely to develop a troublesome thatch layer than others.
-Summer grasses like Bermuda and Zoysia, for example, are naturally more susceptible to thatch issues than cool season grasses like tall fescue.
+Warm season grasses like Bermuda and zoysia, for example, are naturally more susceptible to thatch issues than cool season grasses like tall fescue.
 Also, lawns with balanced pH and well-draining soil are less likely to develop problems, whereas lawns that get overwatered or over-fertilized are more likely to develop thatch buildup.

 Avoiding Thatch Buildup

-If your lawn has a thatch layer of less than 1/2 inch, these tips will help keep it in check.
+If your grass has a thatch layer of less than 1/2 inch, these lawn care tips will help keep it in check.